mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

-_**Silken Refuge.**_ You can spin an enchanted web with a 5 foot radius centered on the space you occupy.
-Any spaces covered by this webbing are difficult terrain for any creature you choose (this choice is made any time a creature first enters the webbing or starts their turn there).
-Additionally, if you or any allies end a turn in the web, they regain 1 Hit Point and have advantage on Dexterity Saving Throws until the start of their next turn.
+_**Silken Refuge (1/Long Rest).**_ You can spin an enchanted web with a 5 foot radius centered on the space you occupy.
+The area covered by this webbing is Difficult Terrain.
+If you or any allies end a turn in the web, they regain 1 Hit Point, and they have partial cover and Advantage on Dexterity Saving Throws until the start of their next turn.

-The enchanted webbing can be attacked and destroyed (AC 11; HP 6; vulnerability to Fire damage; resistance to damage from magical attacks; immunity to Bludgeoning, Poison, and Psychic damage).
-After one hour, the webbing magically vanishes.
+The enchanted webbing can be attacked and destroyed (AC 10; HP 5; vulnerability to Fire; immunity to Bludgeoning, Poison, and Psychic).
+After one minute, the webbing magically vanishes.

-You regain the use of this action after taking a Long Rest.